cryptoratcapital/DSQ_Solidity/audit/strategies-resolutions.md

 11. Malicious users can manipulate share calculation

-TODO: Pending testing by Oriole TEST PENDING

 Implemented the recommended change to use OpenZeppelin virtual shares pattern.
-This was done by migrating to the OpenZeppelin ERC-4626 implementation instead of Solmate.
+This was done by migrating to the OpenZeppelin ERC-4626 implementation Version ^4.9.0, which has the decimal offset, instead of the previous Solmate implementation.
+The offset math introduces a rounding error which may round 1 wei/unit of value against the favor of users in a few instances, such as all shares being redeemed, but this has been deemed acceptable as it rounds in a direction which will not cause DoS.

 12. Malicious user can DoS deposits of other users